 Gillian McLellan BVMS, PhD

 Associate Professor of Comparative Ophthalmology at University of Wisconsin-Madison

 Dr. Gill McLellan has spent her career working to advance comparative ophthalmology & visual sciences.
 Her current research focus is comparative glaucomatology encompassing imaging of the retina and optic nerve, electrophysiology, aqueous humor dynamics, genetics, and pathology of glaucoma in animals and humans.
 Dr. McLellan also has a strong research interest in comparative ophthalmic pathology.
 She will share her knowledge of ophthalmic imaging and electrophysiology in research, including applications of OCT, confocal laser scanning ophthalmoscopy, flash, pattern, and multifocal ERG to better understand retinal and visual pathway structure and function.

 Professor in Veterinary Ophthalmology at Hebrew University of Jerusalem

-Join us for an exciting course focused on imaging and ERG animal ophthalmology.
+Join us for a virtual exciting course focused on imaging and ERG animal ophthalmology.
 This event is recommended for those working in the fields of veterinary ophthalmology or vision research, who are interested in electroretinography and the latest technologies for in vivo retinal imaging.
 You will expand your knowledge on the application and interpretation of retinal function and structure in animal models and diseases.

 |08:00–08:30||Welcome, Registration, Introduction of speakers|